 Jerry was born June 3,1932 in Portland, Oregon.
 His father Leo operated 3 movie theaters in Portland but had become intrigued with Walkathons, a marathon-type event that he then produced until 1935 when he had the idea of putting the participants on roller skates on a banked track.
 Thus Roller Derby was born.

-Jerry attended Stanford and Northwestern Universities, then entered the US Army where he served in the Counter Intelligence corp in Austria.
-A few years after his return to the US he took over the operation of the International Roller Derby League and ran it from 1960 to 1973 when it ceased operations.
+Jerry attended Stanford and Northwestern Universities, then entered the US Army where he served in the Counter Intelligence corps in Austria.
+A few years after his return to the US he took over the operation of the International Roller Derby League and ran it from 1959 to 1973 when it ceased operations.
 Roller Derby became so popular in the Bay Area, that it outdrew all professional sports teams except for the Giants.
-He produced a one hour tape series which was also distributed to over 110 stations in the US and Canada.
-He did color on many of the telecasts and announced on a few.
+He produced a one hour tape series weekly which was also distributed to over 110 stations in the US and Canada.
+He did color commentary on many of the telecasts and announced on a few.

-Live games were scheduled in major arenas and stadia across the country, and some of the attendance records set were 19,500 at Madison Square Garden; 14,727 at Oracle Arena, Oakland; 23,000 at Shea Stadium New York; 34,544 at The Oakland Stadium; and 50,114 at White Sox Park in Chicago.
+Live games were scheduled in major arenas and stadia across the country, and some of the attendance records set were 19,500 at Madison Square Garden; 14,727 at Oracle Arena, Oakland; 27,000 at Shea Stadium New York; 34,544 at The Oakland Stadium; and 50,114 at White Sox Park in Chicago.

-He was contacted by Lamar Hunt and a group of AFL football owners to head up a group to buy the Oakland Seals of the NHL.
+He was contacted by Lamar Hunt and a group of AFL football owners to head up a consortium to buy the Oakland Seals of the NHL.
 Although his group had the endorsement of the Oakland Coliseum Arena and local media, the NHL chose Charlie Finley who had to suspend operations within two years.

 Photo by kaeska from stock.xchng.com

 He also presented the Highwaymen (Willie, Waylon, Johnny Cash, Kris Kristofferson) in two concerts for the BASS Ticket Foundation, which provided tickets for the underserved in the community.
 BASS was also the exclusive ticketing agency used by Bill Graham presents, the Oakland Coliseum Complex, Shorenstein Nederlander theatres, The SF Giants, The Oakland Raiders, The 49ers, the Oakland As, Shoreline Arena, HP Pavilion, Arco Arena and dozens more.

 He was also selected to handle the ticketing (and tour with) Bob Dylan and the Rolling Thunder Revue.

 In 1970 he produced “Derby”, a documentary about the players in the game, which was judged the best film at the San Francisco Film Festival , and which received excellent reviews from the New York Times, Saturday Review, and most of the critics of the day.
 Roger Ebert gave it 4 stars….He also produced “First Position”, a cinema verite film centered on the American Ballet School in New York City, with appearances by many of the leading dancers in the world.

 In 1974 he and partner Hal Silen started BASS tickets in the Bay Area, the first wholly owned independent computerized service.
 It provided many producer and customer services that Ticketron hadn’t, and became the dominant ticket service in the SF Bay Area.
 BASS systems were sold to Vancouver, Houston, and Melbourne (Australia).
-On November 18, 1985, Mayor Frank Jordan declared it as “Jerry Seltzer Day” in acknowledgment of his involvement with Thunder Road, a teenage drug and rehab center.
+On November 18, 1985, San Francisco Mayor Frank Jordan declared it as “Jerry Seltzer Day” in acknowledgment of his involvement with Thunder Road, a teenage drug and rehab center.

 In 1983 Seltzer joined Ticketmaster as executive Vice President, Marketing and Sales, and created the same kind of services that BASS provided and within 5 years the company had virtually eliminated Ticketron from the marketplace.
 He also provided management help for various local offices including New York, Chicago, Denver, Orlando and Miami.

 After leaving Ticketmaster in 1993 he moved from Santa Monica to Sonoma, California, sitting on a number of non-profit boards including the Bay Area American Red Cross.
-He was asked by Reverend Cecil Williams of Glide Church and arranged for a venue and help with the marketing and fund raising for the 30th aniversary celebration of the church with Robin Williams, Bobby McFerrin, Maya Angelo and others that raised over $300,000.In 1997 he co-founded the Sonoma Film Festival which today is considered one of the leading independent festivals.
-He helped present “Derby Baby” at the festival in 2012.
-Also he and his sister Gloria Gurian donated land in Seaside Oregon to create Seltzer Park near Leo’s home, and presented concerts with Willie Nelson and the Smothers Brothers to fund raise.
+He was asked by Reverend Cecil Williams of Glide Church to help to secure a venue and help with the marketing and fund raising for the 30th aniversary celebration of the church with Robin Williams, Bobby McFerrin, Maya Angelo and others that raised over $300,000.
+He was also an initial consultant for Stub Hub.

 He has a blog: www.rollerderbyjesus.com.
 Featured in “Five Strides on the Banked Track”, Frank Deford, Little Brown; “A very simple game” Herb Michelson; “From Roller Derby to Rollerjam” Keith Coppage; “Ticket Masters” by Dean Burdick; “Bay Area Roller Derby” by Keith Coppage and Jerry Seltzer. and of course a wikipedia page. he twitters @jeryseltzer, and has over 8000 friends and followers on facebook…, and his blog has had almost 400,000 viewings.
 He was featured in a recent BBC presentation on Roller Derby, in a segment of “Strange Inheritances” on Fox Business Channel and in the Mark Greczmiel documentary on the late, lamented, Oakland Seals Hockey team of the NHL.
 And he was featured in the CBS television program “Decades” on 8/13/2018.